huy/yora/README.md

 The flow

-1. Use push ref into a git remote
+1. push ref into a git remote
-2. Server side update hook is invoked, new ref and commit# is passed as command to a coordinator it hangs until got confirmation from that the command was applied then return zero as exit code
+2. server side update hook is invoked, new ref and commit# is passed as command to a coordinator it hangs until got confirmation from that the command was applied then return zero as exit code

 == SYNOPSIS: